teepluss/laravel-theme/README.md

 - Release first master version.

 #### v1.0.1
-- Adding method asset()->before to give high priory when rendering.
+- Add method asset()->before to give high priory when rendering.
-- Adding method asset()->cook and asset()->serve to prepare asset and use when needed.
+- Add method asset()->cook and asset()->serve to prepare asset and use when needed.

+#### v1.0.2
+- Remove events [before, after] in main configuration.
+- Add event "hooks" in main configuration.

 ## Support or Contact